Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/README.md

 As the project progresses these are the outcomes we thought were more impressive than others.
 Listed below are our salient outcomes for this project:

-1. Generate any Lochinvar designated fan signal
+1. Generate any Lochinvar designated fan signal.
+2. Load and save user parameters.
+3. Interface both with a function generator and the Lochinvar Control Board.

 ## Project Demonstration & Images